Great audio has led many down the slippery slope of high-fidelity audio.

 From the audiophile viewpoint, active equalization masks room acoustic distortion with distortion.

-Therefore, as a rule, audiophiles tend to minimize acoustic problems with passive solutions.
+Therefore, as a rule, audiophiles minimize acoustic problems with passive solutions.

 Return to Earth

-and misaligned phase/timing of sound alone compromise the goal of reproducing a live performance.
+Delayed audio transients and misaligned phase alone compromise the goal of reproducing the artist’s intent.

 Finally